-Following the invitation by Professor Z. Maricic and Professor I. Padovan, a meeting amongst some of the Directors of European Cancer Institutes was convened in Dubrovnik, Yugoslavia, on 14 May 1979.
-Under the chairmanship of the then President of the UICC, Professor Umberto Veronesi, and despite significant political, economic and linguistic differences existing in Europe, the Organisation of European Cancer Institutes “OECI” was founded with an enthusiastic belief in an enlarged European cooperation.
+Following Professor Z. Maricic and Professor I. Padovan’s invitation, a meeting amongst some of the Directors of European Cancer Institutes was convened in Dubrovnik, Yugoslavia, on 14th May 1979.
+Under the chairmanship of the then President of the UICC, Professor Umberto Veronesi, and despite significant political, economic and linguistic differences existing in Europe, the Organisationof European Cancer Institutes “OECI” was founded with an enthusiastic belief in an enlarged European cooperation.
 Since its establishment, the OECI elected an Executive Board with the mandate to appoint a Programme Committee and a Membership Committee for the careful evaluation of future membership.

-The first meeting of the General Assembly of the OECI took place on 18-20 May 1980 in Rhodes, Greece, and the discussion for a European cooperative programme began.
-The OECI activities were closely linked with the UICC, believing that from this alliance both organisations would derive notable benefits.
-The Organisation has grown in keeping with the basic philosophy on which it was created: improvement of communication and a growing cooperation between cancer institutes all over the European continent.
+The first meeting of the General Assembly of the OECI took place on 18th-20th May 1980 in Rhodes, Greece, where the discussion for a European cooperative programme began.
+The OECI activities were closely linked with the UICC, with the belief that both organisations would derive notable benefits from this alliance.
+The Organisation has grown maintaining the basic philosophy on which it was created: improvement of communication and a growing cooperation between cancer institutes throughout the European continent.